straysheep-dev/packer-configs/kali-linux/README.md

 It's important to run all `apt` updates through the shell provisioner before attempting to run any Ansible provisioners.The avoids `python-apt` missing as a dependancy.

-As of 2025.03.08, the build will "fail" during the package install phase.
-Choose "continue" twice at the prompt and the autoinstall resumes without issue.
-It's unclear what is causing this or if it's limited to one ISO.

 > [!NOTE]
 > For dynamic customization, packer `variables` should be used instead of `locals`.
 This will let you modify values on the command line when executing the build.